-The origins of the deceiver are unknown; many legends from the ancient Near East hold clues and hints that its first contacts with man took place near the dawn of the civilized world.
-So powerful is this creature's ability
+The origins of the deceiver are unknown; many legends from the ancient Near Easthold clues and hints that its first contacts with man took place near the dawn of the civilized world.
+So powerful is this creature's ability to deceive, even the best of minds don't know if there are several creatures of this type in existence, or only one.

 In its natural form, the deceiver appears as a 6-foot tall, serpent-headed human.
 However, it can automatically Change Self into any form it desires.
-Some of its favorite human disguises are wise or holy men, teachers, philosophers,
+Some of its favorite human disguises are wise or holy men, teachers, philosophers, artists, musicians, and scholars.